fengranMark/QRACDR/README.md

 # QRACDR
-A code base for Aligning Query Representation with Rewritten Query and Relevance Judgments in Conversational Search - Submission to SIGIR 2024
+A code base for Aligning Query Representation with Rewritten Query and Relevance Judgments in Conversational Search (under review paper).

 # Environment Dependency